zaatdev/site-contents/about.md

 # About Us

-### About Zaat.Dev
+### About Zaat

-Zaat is a software solutions company, specialized in web development, mobile app development, tasks automation powered by **Artificial Intelligence (AI)**, and consulting.
+Zaat is a software solutions company, specialized in web and mobile app development, tasks automation powered by **Artificial Intelligence (AI)**, and consulting.

-At Zaat, our main goal is to keep our client’s business growing and see them as leading companies across the world.
-We do that by taking enormous care of our remarkable team members, who are dedicated to create and develop efficient and modern solutions using state of the art technologies to help our clients meet their business goals.
+At Zaat, our main goal is to keep your business growing.
+We do that by keeping our technical skills up to date and staying up to speed with new technologies.
+All this can’t be achieved without having a great team culture which is the foundation of Zaat’s high performance team.

-We, at Zaat, found a way to live our values, not just talk about them!
-Through establishing a solid foundation for bringing values into action.
-We do all this and more to create great work that gets great results.
+We, at Zaat, found a way to live our values, through establishing a solid foundation for bringing values into action.
+We do all this and more to create a great work culture that gets great results.
-Zaat and Team Members

-We, at Zaat, make sure our team feels appreciated and valued, to keep them engaged in their work.
+We also make sure our team feels appreciated and valued, to keep them engaged in their work.
 We successfully help our team members to grow into leaders within the company, and develop them through offering opportunities for individual growth and professional development.

-### Zaat and Society/ Zaat’s Social Responsibility
+### Our Social Responsibility

-Zaat’s main role is creating and developing applications and solutions using state of the art technologies to increase productivity and business efficiency, through enabling the automation of repetitive manual/regular tasks and promotes higher-value work.
+Zaat’s main role is creating and developing applications and solutions using state of the art technologies to increase productivity and business efficiency, through enabling the automation of repetitive manual/regular tasks and promoting higher-value work.

-At Zaat, we are aware of the impact of the technological change, and as a matter of our social responsibility we fully support the universal basic income scheme, as it may offer a lifeline to the most financially vulnerable and an opportunity to rebuild economies!
+At Zaat, we are aware of the impact of technological change, and as a matter of our social responsibility we fully support the universal basic income scheme, as it may offer a lifeline to the most financially vulnerable and an opportunity to rebuild economies!

-### Zaat Core Values
+### Our Core Values

 **Trust and Respect:** We believe in exchange of trust and respect to nurture business, as they’re the bedrock of cementing relationships in the work environment.
 Our clients and employee’s veneration are always earned by dedicated effort and devotion.